ollien/twine/docs/twine.md

 ### Function Outcomes

-As mentioned, Twine will print the different outcomes of the functions it traces.
+As mentioned, Twine can print the different outcomes of the functions it traces.
 This behavior can be opted into with `ignore_outcome: false` to `print_calls`/`recv_calls`, if your function is particularly long-running, or you are just simply not interested in the extra output.